lambdaclass/concrete/README.md

 ### Features
 - Very simple C/Go-inspired, context-free grammar, syntax: if, for, function calls, modules, pattern matching
+- Explicit over implicit
 - Linear type system (heavily inspired by Austral spec and design)
     - Type inference only within blocks, not in function signatures
     - Algebraic Data Types
-- Pluggable concurrency runtime with a preemptive scheduler, green threads and copy only message passing, a REPL and excellent observability
+- Pluggable concurrency runtime with a preemptive scheduler, green threads and copy only message passing
 - Profiling and tracing are integral, first-class features.
 While code is read more often than it's written, it is executed even more frequently than it's read
 - Capabilities
-- Explicit over implicit
+- Compile to MLIR, WASM and generate C code
 - Easily embeddable
-- Compile to MLIR, WASM and generate C code
+- REPL
 - Implemented in Rust

 ### Anti-features